Legal Aid Ontario: Free Legal Help in Your Language

 Law Society Referral Service

 The Law Society Referral Service connects you with a lawyer or paralegal for a free 30-minute consultation.
-This is a useful starting point if you need to understand your options before committing to hiring a lawyer.
+This is a useful starting point if you need to understand your options before committing to retaining a lawyer.

 Pro Bono Ontario

 Pro Bono Ontario provides free legal advice to people who do not qualify for Legal Aid but cannot afford a lawyer.
-Services are available through a legal advice hotline and in-person at select courthouses.
+Services are available through a legal advice hotline and in person at select courthouses.

 Justice Net

 Justice Net connects people of modest means with lawyers and paralegals who offer reduced fees.
-If you earn too much to qualify for legal aid but not enough to afford regular legal fees, Justice Net may be able to help.
+If you earn too much to qualify for legal aid but not enough to afford standard legal fees, Justice Net may be able to help.

 Legal Aid and Multilingual Communities

 Legal Aid Ontario recognizes that Ontario is home to a large and diverse population and works to provide services in multiple languages.
 Many community legal clinics serve specific cultural communities and offer services in languages other than English.
-Interpreter services are also available in some settings.
+Interpreter services are also available in many settings.

 However, navigating the legal aid system can still be challenging if English is not your first language.
-If you are looking for a lawyer who speaks your language and accepts legal aid certificates, it is worth asking directly when you contact Legal Aid Ontario or when searching for representation.
-If you are looking for a multilingual lawyer in Toronto or the GTA, Lawyers Who Speak allows you to search by language and practice area to find legal professionals who communicate in Arabic, Mandarin, Punjabi, Spanish, Hindi, Farsi, Cantonese, French, Tamil, Ukrainian, and many more languages.
+If you are looking for a lawyer who speaks your language and accepts legal aid certificates, it is worth asking directly when you contact Legal Aid Ontario or when searching for legal representation.

 The Bottom Line